torryatco/Basilica/readme.md

 }
 ```

+Try: temporarily remove `no-repeat` from the `background` property and setting the height of the `<h1>` to 600px.

 Note: `font-weight: normal;` is necessary here because by default header tags are bold and we do not have a bold version of the font available.

 The background image is 272px by 170px.
+Recall the [final design goal](other/FINAL.png).

-Since background images fill the background of their container we can manipulate them using padding:
+Since background images fill the background of their container we can begin by manipulating padding:

 ```css
 header h1 {